owulveryck/owulveryck.github.io/content/post/knative-part1.md

 - creating a software 1.0 that can read the formulae and feed it with data for learning;
 - creating another software 1.0 that can read the formulae and feed it with realtime data for inference;

-_Note_ [Open Neural Network eXchange (ONNX)](https://onnx.ai) is an example of such a DSL, but digging into the technical implementation is out of the scope of this article and will eventually come in a future post.
+_Note:_ [Open Neural Network eXchange (ONNX)](https://onnx.ai) is an example of such a DSL, but digging into the technical implementation is out of the scope of this article and will eventually come in a future post.

 {{< blockquote author="Titus Winter">}}
 Software engineering is programming integrated over time.